yunionio/cloudpods/README.md

 Cloudpods is a cloud-native open source unified multi/hybrid-cloud platform developed with Golang, i.e. Cloudpods is *a cloud on clouds*.
 Cloudpods is able to manage not only on-premise KVM/baremetals, but also resources from many cloud accounts across many cloud providers.
 It hides the differences of underlying cloud providers and exposes one set of APIs that allow programatically interacting with these many clouds.

+Cloudpods also provides **AI Cloud**, a unified management platform for large language model (LLM) inference and AI container applications, helping enterprises deploy, schedule, and operate AI workloads on a single platform, seamlessly integrated with the Cloudpods private cloud / multi-cloud resource ecosystem.

 ## Who needs Cloudpods?

 * Those who need a simple solution to virtualize a few physical servers into a private cloud